Treatment for Bad breath (Halitosis)

 Having halitosis can have a major impact on a person.
 Because of bad breath, other people may back away or turn their heads.
 This can cause a loss of confidence and self-esteem.

-There is no one treatment for halitosis.
+There is no single treatment for halitosis.
 The treatment will depend on what is causing the problem.
 Avoiding dehydration and good oral hygiene, including brushing and flossing, are important.
 Some mouthwashes, lozenges and toothpastes can assist in fighting halitosis.